-Note that the operational distance is a worst case distance measure.
-Sometimes it is more relevant to compare the average-case behavior of quantum measurements.
-To capture this, we follow Ref.~\cite{maciejewski2023exploring} and average the total variation distance of output distributions over states sampled from a suitable ensemble.
-If these states form a state 4-design, this average TV distance is closely related to the following compact expression, see \cite[Theorem~2]{maciejewski2023exploring} \begin{definition}[Average case distance] Let $E$ and $F$ be two $L$-outcome POVMs acting on a Hilbert space of dimension $d$.
-We define the squared average-case distance $d_{\mathrm{av}}$ as
+The operational distance is a worst-case distance measure.
+In practical scenarios, however, it is often more relevant to compare the average-case behavior of quantum measurements.
+To capture this, we can consider the expected Total Variation (TV) distance between the measurement statistics of two POVMs, $E$ and $F$, when applied to pure states $|\psi\rangle$ drawn from a random ensemble $\nu$

+While calculating this expected TV distance directly is computationally challenging, if the ensemble $\nu$ forms at least an approximate state $4$-design, $\mathrm{TV}_{\mathrm{av}}(E, F)$ is proportional to the following compact expression \cite[Theorem~2]{maciejewski2023exploring}:

+\begin{definition}[Average case distance] Let $E$ and $F$ be two $L$-outcome POVMs acting on a Hilbert space of dimension $d$.
+We define the average-case distance $d_{\mathrm{av}}$ as